jvgiordano/OSSMM-Version-1/docs/_pages/final-assembly.md

 shown below.
 Identify the stitched loop which will go through one of the slots on the Quad/Tri slide.

+There are actually 2 stictched looops on the strap.
+We only working with the one which is connected to the quad/tri slide.

 <div align="center">
   <img src="{{ site.url }}/OSSMM/media/final-assembly/strap-identity.jpg" style="width: 50%;">
 </div>